AhmedRaoofuddin/RAG_Application/corpus/01_fortes_eduction_overview.md

 ## Architecture

-Fortes Eduction uses a modern tech stack:
+Fortes Education uses a modern tech stack:
 - **Backend**: Python FastAPI with async support
 - **Frontend**: Next.js 14 with TypeScript
 - **Vector Store**: ChromaDB (with support for Qdrant and FAISS)